isaacfoojx-byte/TF2-market-analyser/README.md

 5) Run & "C:\Program Files\Google\Chrome\Application\chrome.exe" --remote-debugging-port=9222 --user-data-dir="$env:TEMP\ChromeDebug"

-6) In the chrome window that opens after step 5, go to backpack.tf.
-Pass CLoudflare manually if required.
+6) In the chrome window that opens after step 5, go to backpack.tf/effects .
+Pass Cloudflare manually if required.

 7) Navigate to your project root by running a command which looks something like cd C:\Users\isaac\OneDrive\Documents\GitHub\TF2-market-analyser with respect to your own PC (this navigates the console to your own project root), then run python -m scraper.main